 Cos d’Estournel took its modern form after 1811, although there were probably vines on the gravel soils in the 18th century.
 Louis d’Estournel, a wealthy merchant who amassed his fortune in Asia, developed the estate and expanded its vineyards in the early 19th century.
-He commissioned the design of the winery to remind him of the time he had spent as a trader in the Far East.
-As is always the case in Bordeaux, ownership would pass into different families, and in 1852 the property was sold to English Bankers, who being generous souls (really, bankers?) continued to invest in the estate.
+He commissioned the winery design to remind him of the time he had spent as a trader in the Far East.
+As is always the case in Bordeaux, ownership would pass into different families, and in 1852 the property was sold to English Bankers, who being generous souls (really, bankers?), continued to invest in the estate.
 In 1889, the Charmolue family brought Cos, before selling it in 1917 to Fernand Ginester.
 His daughter Arlette married into the Prats family, which is how in 1971, it came into the hands of Bruno Prats, who became an internationally known ambassador for the wine.

 Château Cos d’Estournel (Grand Vin)

 58% Cabernet Sauvignon, 38% Merlot, 2% Petit Verdot, 2% Cabernet Franc 18 months in 60% new oak barrels.

 Les Pagodes De Cos (Second wine of the property)

 58% Cabernet Sauvignon, 38% Merlot, 2% Petit Verdot, 2% Cabernet Franc, made from younger vines.
 Less concentration and power than the first wine

 Tel +33 (0) 556 73 15 50

 Fax +33 (0) 556 59 7259

 - AOC St-Estephe / Second Growth

 - 64 Ha